michaeltilly/tillynetblog/content/my-home-lab-journey/post-5/Building My Publishing Pipeline.md

 ## Lessons Learned

 - Static site deployment workflows require full control over content paths and assets
 - Asset fingerprinting can break styling if not handled properly
 - Obsidian's `[[embed]]` syntax must be converted for Hugo compatibility
 - Git subtree pushing keeps deployment clean and isolated to `public/`
+- Have my python automation script remove the old ``public/`` folder so that Hugo is forced to rebuild the entire static site from scratch thus picking up all new pages and changes

 ---